Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • dense shrubs

-A yard that has sweet food, standing water, and hidden overhead surfaces is effectively inviting nest formation.
+A yard that has sweet food, standing water, and hidden surfaces under eaves is essentially offering wasps a welcome sign.

-Wasps are highly responsive to odor.
-Even a small amount of residue can draw them back to the same place.
+Wasps are highly sensitive to odor.
+Even a small amount of residue can bring them back to the same place again and again.

 After meals outdoors: